blyscyk/Nexus-Fortnite-Cheat-Unprotected/README.md

 just load in x64dbg or ida go to the entrypoint and boom ! all the sigs and stuff are for u!

 if ure smart enough, u could EVEN decompile this into a working src. have fun and good luck !

+also this is from a paid source aswell! android#1337's 10$ paid src lol.

+sry android didnt mean to offend u but had to leak this clowns shit he thinks hes big cuz he fixed nuclear like bruh anyways enjoy !